 Automated 3D scanning speeds up the production process, allowing manufacturers to optimize production workflow by allowing them to walk away during scanning.
 Since handheld 3D scanners require a person to hold the scanner and walk around the object, it isn't the best metrology solution if you can't be present during the entire measurement process.

 Blue light 3D scanning technology allows manufacturers to meet accurate shape and tight tolerance requirements because of their ability to capture intricate details.
 It's essential to capture every minuscule detail down to the millimeter for successful reverse engineering— and ATOS does this with ease.

 In just seconds, you can capture the complete image of the product you are analyzing and copy it for CAD model creation.

-Since scans create the models you'll use in production and research, you want those scans to be top notch.
-You can be more confident that high-resolution images will result in well-designed models and more accurate final products when you use non-mobile metrology.
+Since data creates the models you'll use in production, you need accurate data.
+You can be confident that high-resolution data results in well-designed models and quality products when you use the best 3D scanner.

 The right 3D scanner should eliminate workflow strain and enhance the final results.
 You'll notice quicker manufacturing processes with more reliable outcomes, and your customers are going to notice too.